Michiel Sweerts: Return to Brussels and residence in Amsterdam

+When the dispute went to arbitration, contrary evidence was given by Martinus Scheuts, who stated that he had not experienced any ghosts, but that two other servants played at being ghosts by rolling [cannon-balls?] across the floor above Sweerts's bedroom.
+Scheuts cast doubt on Sweerts's testimony by impugning his sanity.
+Michiel Sweerts, he said, "was subject to frenzies according to various actions that he carried out and statements that he made.
+For example he boasted that he had had several revelations and had the spirit of prophecy, and other similar statements.
+In particular, he said that he had invented a boat that carried five thousand men and five thousand cannons, of which he said he was to be the engineer, and that God had given him the inspiration for it in order to overcome all non-believers.
+He had also proposed to His Highness Don John of Austria an invention whereby two hundred men would have [the equivalent force of?] about a thousand men, upon which his said Highness sent him away as a madman ["un Fol"]".
+Nevertheless, Sweerts's testimony helped to convince the court that the house was haunted, and Lefebure won his case.

 Sweerts joined around this time the Missions Étrangères, a Catholic missionary organization, who were followers of Vincent de Paul and committed to proselytizing in the East.
 He was a lay brother and became a devout Christian.
 A Lazarus priest who met Sweerts in 1661 reported that Sweerts had apparently experienced a 'miraculous conversion' and had stopped eating meat, fasted daily, had given away his possessions and took communion three or four times a week.

 In 1658, Sweerts made for the Guild of Saint Luke of Brussels a self-portrait as a farewell gift.
 He perhaps spent time in Amsterdam, probably as early as 1658.
 It is documented that he was present in Amsterdam for a number of months in the year 1661 just prior to setting off on his trip with the Missions Étrangères to the Far East.
 During his time in Amsterdam he helped supervise the building of the ship that would transport the Missions Étrangères to Alexandretta and then further East.

 Travel to the East

-By December 1661, Sweerts had arrived in Marseilles from where his ship left for Palestine in January 1662.
+By December 1661, Sweerts had arrived in Marseille from where his ship left for Palestine in January 1662.
 Sweerts sailed for Alexandretta with bishop François Pallu, 7 priests and another lay brother.
 In Syria he is said to have produced some paintings.
 On the overland portion of the trip in Syria he became mentally unstable and was dismissed from the company somewhere between Isfahan and Tabriz in Persia.
 He then travelled on to the Portuguese Jesuits in Goa where he is reported to have died at the age of 46.